 Best for a traditional look: Stamped metal roofing

-When you’re deciding between standing seam and stamped metal shingles, it’s helpful to know the style you like the most.
+- When deciding between standing seam and stamped metal shingles, it’s helpful to know the style you like the most.
 These two materials have very different looks; standing seam tends to be a little more modern and sleek, whereas stamped shingles offer a more traditional look.
-One benefit of choosing a metal roof is that metal gives you more color options to choose from, which can help you achieve the best overall look.
+One benefit of choosing a metal roof is that metal gives you more color options, which can help you achieve the best overall look.

 Your HOA or Municipality